campbell000/blog/content/articles/why-start-a-blog-in-2020.md

 Does anyone think that this advertisement for pizza reached it's top spot organically?
 Do we really think 34,000 people saw this and thought to themselves that this post was so compelling, that they thought to upvote it over all other pictures they saw that day?
 Or is it possible that the company that owns this pizza chain employed one or more of the methods I mentioned above?

-Not only is seeing a pizza advertisement as reddit's top post *monumentally lame*, but it actively harms small content creators who would have otherwise had a opportunity for world-wide exposure.
+Not only is seeing a pizza advertisement as reddit's top post *lame*, but it also actively harms small content creators who would have otherwise had a opportunity for world-wide exposure.
 There were probably thousands of pictures from real people that were more deserving of that top spot, but the unfortunate reality is that these small-time creators didn't have the money or connections to exploit reddit like *\<redacted fast food company\>* did.

 To drive this point home, here's another anecdote: I booted up [twitch.tv](twitch.tv) last night (a site where you can watch people play video games), which I generally think is pretty cool because its a pretty democratic platform.
 But I was shocked to see something featured prominently on the homepage, front-and-center over all other content.
 Was it:
 1. An independent streamer playing Fornite?